 Also, I don’t dig the tiny yellow (and they are also available in blue and white matching the color of the central-seconds hand) dots over the hour markers: they don’t add anything in terms of legibility and, fighting for your attention with other elements, even have a detrimental effect on your ability to read the time.

 Besides these small annoyances, I would say that the dial is good when it comes to readability: the original design was so great that it was indeed difficult to ruin it with those timid attempts to make things look fresher.

 This is, perhaps, the most boring part of this review.
 If you were expecting the watch that is offered at a retail price below $3000 to be powered by an in-house caliber with specs even slightly above the ordinary, you will probably be disappointed.

 Like dozens and even hundreds of other Swiss-made three-handers from all sorts of brands out there, this model is animated by the well-known ETA 2824-2 blank caliber.
 Featuring an okay automatic winding system, being built on 25 jewels, and having its balance wheel beating at a standard rate of 28,800 semi-oscillations per hour, this is a movement of choice for a brand that aims to make a reliable timekeeper that would be easy to service in any part of the world and that would also be relatively inexpensive and easy to obtain in great numbers.

 As far as I understand, the mechanism comes sans any sort of modifications or upgrades.
 However, in this price range, the calibers are usually more thoroughly regulated to increase their ability to keep a good time compared to those installed in cheaper timekeepers.
-Frankly, I don’t know whether Eberhard & Co. did invest time and money into fine-tuning the caliber, but they’d better did, since this is indeed quite an expensive timekeeper for what it is.
+Frankly, I don’t know whether Eberhard & Co. did invest time and money into fine-tuning the caliber, but they’d better did, since this is an expensive timekeeper for what it is.

 Pricing & Availability